falcolabs/owl/README.md

 ## Hacking
 * Install Rust using rustup and use cargo to run the server.
-* Install a JavaScript runtime, either Bun or Node.
+* Install a JavaScript runtime, like Deno, Bun, or Node.
 * Install a Python implementation, preferably PyPy or CPython.
   Install maturin, a Python library which automatically generates Python bindings.